frontendpatterns/frontendpatterns.dev/src/content/patterns/separation-of-concerns.md

 ---
-title: "Separation of Concerns Pattern"
+title: "Separation of Concerns"
-category: Project Structure
+tags: Project Structure
 added: 2025-10-10T00:00:00Z
 difficulty: Beginner
 description: "Divide code into distinct sections for logic, presentation, and styling to improve maintainability."
 ---
-# Separation of Concerns Pattern
+# Separation of Concerns

 Divide code into distinct sections for logic, presentation, and styling to improve maintainability.